Home / Blog / Content Distribution Software: 9 Top Picks, 2026 Pricing

 7. Paperflite (sales enablement content distribution and tracking)

 Paperflite is content distribution software built for marketing and sales teams that need to share assets and see what resonates.
-It organizes content, distributes it to prospects, and captures engagement—so you know which pieces move deals forward and which ones need work.
+It organizes content, distributes it to prospects, and captures engagement, so you know which pieces move deals forward and which ones need work.
+It's one of the stronger content distribution platforms for whitepapers and case studies because every asset gets tracked at the individual viewer level.

 How it works